 Understanding child injuries

-It’s not possible – or even a good idea – to protect your child from all the bumps, bruises, scrapes and falls of childhood.
-These are just part of growing up for an active, curious child.
+Childhood bumps, bruises, scrapes and falls are part of growing up for an active, curious child.

 But with some practical steps and planning, these incidents are more likely to be the kind that a kiss, cuddle or bandaid will fix, rather than one of the many serious accidents that happen in Australia each year.

-Unintentional injuries, not diseases, are the biggest cause of death and disability in children under 15 years in Australia.
+Unintentional injuries, not diseases, are the biggest cause of death in children aged 1-14 years in Australia.
 Most of these injuries can be prevented.

 Common child injuries and accidents: causes

-The most common causes of child injuries in Australia are:
+Most common causes of child injuries in Australia

-The most common causes of child deaths in Australia are:
+Most common causes of child deaths from injuries in Australia

-Other common causes of child deaths and injuries include:
+Other common causes of child deaths and injuries in Australia

 What you can do to prevent serious child injuries

-Keep an extra close eye on your children in situations where they’re most likely to get into difficulties.
+Supervise your child closely in situations where they’re most likely to get into difficulties.
 This includes when they’re:

-- in the bath – you can read more about bath safety
+- in the bath – read more about bath safety

-- in the kitchen – read more about household poisons, burns prevention and scalds prevention
+- in the kitchen – read more about household poisons, burns prevention, scalds prevention

 - at the pool or beach or near water – read more about water safety